Environment

 CO₂ Reduction with Dry-Ice-Free and Consolidated Cargo Transportation

-In fiscal 2021, together with Yamato Transport Co., Ltd., we developed a consolidated cargo transportation system at an ultra-low temperature of -70° C for reagents for genetic testing that was dry-ice-free.
-Furthermore, in fiscal 2022, we realized completely dry-ice-free transportation for biochemical system-controlled substances in collaboration with Toho Pharmaceutical Co., Ltd. We are currently expanding this initiative to distributors across a large area and deliver to users at over 200 facilities.
-Through such initiatives, we have successfully reduced CO2 emissions and improved safety.
+In 2021, together with Yamato Transport Co., Ltd., we developed a consolidated cargo transportation system at an ultra-low temperature of -70°C for reagents for gene testing that was dry-ice-free.
+Furthermore, in 2022, we achieved completely dry-ice-free transportation of quality control materials for clinical chemistry testing in cooperation with Toho Pharmaceutical Co., Ltd. In 2024, we expanded this initiative to other distributors, delivering to over 200 customer facilities dry-ice-free, thereby contributing to CO2 emission reductions and improved safety.

 Saving Resources by Reviewing Distribution Packaging